libriscv/rvscript/README.md

 		fmt::print("I'm not doing much, tbh.\n");
 	});
 ```
 Will assign the function to the string "lazy".
-To call this function from inside the VM simply create an object, like so:
+To call this function from inside the VM we have to amend dyncalls.json in the programs/dyncalls folder, like so:

 ```
-constexpr Call<void()> lazy("lazy");
+"lazy":      "void sys_lazy ()"
 ```
-This will instantiate the object `lazy` which is a callable with the given signature from the template argument.
-This gives us static type-checking.
-Calling the function is completely natural:
+The build system will see the JSON changed and rebuild some API files (see `programs/dyncalls/generate.py`), and it will expose the callable function `sys_lazy`:

 ```
-lazy();
+sys_lazy();
 ```

 A slightly more complex example, where we take an integer as argument, and return an integer as the result: